-Join Akuppa, Dayajoti and others for this weekend, at-home retreat to explore the light within.
-Meditations, movement practice and kula groups will take place throughout the weekend supported by emails and independent practice.
+Join Akuppa, Dayajoti, Tim and others for this weekend, at-home retreat to explore the light within.
+Meditations, yoga and kula groups will take place throughout the weekend supported by emails and independent practice.
 Two dharma talks will explore the Buddha’s teaching of Luminous Mind and the Buddhist path as Lighting the Darkness.

 We will start on Friday evening and run through until Sunday evening.
 You are encouraged to take part in that which calls to you without needing to attend everything on offer.
 Practicing together in this way across the web of both internet and consciousness creates a powerful and supportive unity that is the very opposite of social distance.

 Luminous Mind: our inner light

 The Buddha taught that the nature of our heart and mind is like light, and that we need to realize it if we’re to be free.
 So how do we understand this, and what happens when we do?

 Lighting the Darkness: radiating outwards

 A candle in a dark room, the piercing beam of a lighthouse over an ink-black sea; the first rays of the rising sun, dispelling the night.
 What can such images evoke for the meditating mind, and following the Buddha’s path in an uncertain world?

 The first talk will explore the inner light of our consciouness; and the second how that light can radiate outwards into the world.